Addiction medicine: 1800s

 The first inebriate homes for alcoholics opened around the 1850s.
 These homes and asylums provided a segregated place for alcoholics to stay while they withdrew from the alcohol, along with integration into sobriety groups.
 In 1864, Dr. Joseph Edward Turner opened the New York State Inebriate Asylum, which was the first rehabilitation center for alcoholism.
-In the late 1800s, around 1890, alcoholics were sent to hospital wards and drunk tanks, as inebriate homes began shutting down.
+In the late 1800s, around 1890, alcoholics were sent to hospital wards and drunk tanks as inebriate homes began shutting down.

-1900-1950
+1900–1950

-Throughout the first half of the 1900s, many hospitals and organizations opened to assist addicts, such as the Charles B. Towns substance abuse Hospital (1901), the Emmanuel Clinic/the Emmanuel movement (1906), morphine maintenance clinics (1919-1924), narcotics farms (1935), Alcoholics Anonymous (1935), etc. In addition to this, certain state laws were passed to try to sterilize disabled people, addicts, and people with mental disorders (1910).
-During this time, various drugs also came out to attempt to cure alcoholism like barbiturates, amphetamines, LSD, and disulfiram (1948-1950).
+Throughout the first half of the 1900s, many hospitals and organizations opened to assist addicts, such as the Charles B. Towns substance abuse Hospital (1901), the Emmanuel Clinic/the Emmanuel movement (1906), morphine maintenance clinics (1919–1924), narcotics farms (1935), Alcoholics Anonymous (1935), etc. In addition to this, certain state laws were passed to try to sterilize disabled people, addicts, and people with mental disorders (1910).
+During this time, various drugs also came out to attempt to cure alcoholism like barbiturates, amphetamines, LSD, and disulfiram (1948–1950).

-1950-2000
+1950–2000

 Within these years, multiple advancements were made, certain laws or acts were passed, and more organizations came about to help people with addiction.
 In 1957, treatment units for alcoholics were developed by the Veterans Administration.
 Shortly thereafter, a multitude of associations opened.
-These include but are not limited to the Halfway House Association (1958), the Betty Ford Clinic (1982), Cocaine Anonymous (1982), Secular Organizations for Sobriety and Rational Recovery (1985-1986), and SMART Recovery (1994).
-Along with that, drugs like methadone (1964), Narcan (1971), and naltrexone (1994), were developed to fight against opioid withdrawal and alcoholism.
+These include but are not limited to the Halfway House Association (1958), the Betty Ford Clinic (1982), Cocaine Anonymous (1982), Secular Organizations for Sobriety and Rational Recovery (1985–1986), and SMART Recovery (1994).
+Along with that, drugs like methadone (1964), Narcan (1971), and naltrexone (1994) were developed to fight against opioid withdrawal and alcoholism.
 As for the legal side of things, the Controlled Substances Act passed in 1970, which classified all controlled substances into five classes, and the Drug Addiction Treatment Act passed in 1999, enforcing a stricter version of the Controlled Substances Act.

-2000-present day
+2000–present day

 In the past 25 years, further developments have been made in the field of addiction medicine such as the FDA approval of a treatment called buprenorphine for opioid use disorder, along with The Mental Health Parity and Addiction Equity Act (2008) and the Affordable Care Act (2010) being passed.
-The MHPAEA of 2008 made it mandatory for insurance organizations to give people coverage for the cost of substance abuse related treatments, while the ACA of 2010 further expanded the coverage offered for substance abuse related treatments through state health insurances.
+The MHPAEA of 2008 made it mandatory for insurance organizations to give people coverage for the cost of substance-abuse-related treatments, while the ACA of 2010 further expanded the coverage offered for substance-abuse-related treatments through state health insurances.

-Accreditation in the United States
+Accreditation

+In several countries around the world, specialist bodies have been set up to ensure high quality practice in addiction medicine.